Abortion in Queensland

-Abortion in Queensland is available on request in the first 22 weeks of pregnancy, with the approval of two doctors usually required for later terminations of pregnancy.
+Abortion in Queensland, Australia, is available on request in the first 22 weeks of pregnancy, with the approval of two doctors usually required for later terminations of pregnancy.
 Queensland law prohibits protesters from coming within 150 metres of an abortion clinic and requires conscientiously objecting doctors to refer women seeking an abortion to a doctor who will provide one.
 The current legal framework was introduced by the Palaszczuk Labor Government with the passage of the Termination of Pregnancy Act by the Parliament of Queensland on 17 October 2018 in a conscience vote.
 Before the Termination of Pregnancy Act took effect on 3 December 2018, abortion was subject to the Criminal Code and the common law McGuire ruling, which made abortion unlawful unless the abortion provider had a reasonable belief that a woman's physical or mental health was at risk.

 Availability varies across the state, and is more limited in rural and remote areas outside South East Queensland.
 In the absence of standardised data collection, it is estimated that between 10,000 and 14,000 abortions occur every year in Queensland.

+In 2024, The LNP Premier David Crisafulli banned discussions and debate on abortion for 4 years in the parliament.